-Under Erasmus+ Key Action 2, funding is available for two school activities - School Exchange Partnerships and School Education Partnerships.
+Under Erasmus+ Key Action 2, funding is available for two types of projects - School Exchange Partnerships and Strategic Partnerships for School Education.
 You can apply for one or more activities.

 - Testing and implementing innovative practices for pupils, staff and organisations